 At this point, you might be starting to see how hiring an administrative assistant could be helpful and ease quite a bit of stress for you.
-Now, you need to determine if that is worth the expense.
+Now, you need to determine if it's worth the expense.

 Here's a short 3-step exercise that can help you determine if the math makes sense:

 1. What is your average first-year revenue per client?
 Take a look at your business last year.
 How much revenue did your company bring in from new clients?
 Divide that figure by the number of new clients last year to calculate your average revenue per client.